 A film professional offers advice for film industry newcomers.

-More than 12 years in the film business
+Over 12 years in the business

 The film industry is all fierce competition and long hours, but that doesn’t prevent aspiring filmmakers from dreaming of big screen success.
 So how do you avoid filmmaking career pitfalls?
 Lighting designer Mark McCullah, a Hollywood veteran, gives tips about life behind the big screen.